Project-Vyre/another-create-wiki/docs/wiki_content/docs_materials/materials.md

 If installed with Create, all materials are infinitely renewable.
 Have fun automating!

 ## Tinker's Construct
-If installed with Create, it is no longer necessary to go to the Nether to acquire a `Blaze Burner`
+If installed with Create, it is no longer necessary to go to the Nether to acquire a `Blaze Burner` to create brass.